grafana/writers-toolkit/docs/sources/write/links/useful-link-text.md

 ## Summary

-When writing link text, pay attention to words, quantity of links, and the length of link text.
+When writing link text, pay attention to the words used and the length of the link text.

 ### Words